-Prerequisite: Math 22.
 Corequisite: Math 33.
-Status of reliability and its impact on engineering will be introduced.
-Reliability and stability factors in electron tubes, transistors, capacitors, and dielectrics will be studied in some detail, particularly from the design point of view.
-Generalized factors on mechanisms of failure will be derived.
-A brief introduction to the noise theory and its implications on reliability for series and parallel cases will be developed.
-Reliability factors of systems will be considered and methods for calculation of M.T.B.F. covered.
-Where required, statistical concepts will be introduced.
+Status of reliability and its impact on engineering is introduced.
+Reliability and stability factors in electron tubes, transistors, capacitors, and dielectrics are studied in some detail, particularly from the design point of view.
+Generalized factors on mechanisms of failure are derived.
+A brief introduction to the noise theory and its implications on reliability is developed.
+Reliability factors of systems are considered and methods for calculation of M.T.B.F. covered.
+Statistical concepts are introduced and developed as needed for application to sampling and design theory.